 The Academic Quality Agency for New Zealand Universities (AQA) is responsible for carrying out audits of the processes in New Zealand universities, which underpin academic quality.
 AQA audits occur on a five-yearly cycle and each cycle has a different focus (for example Cycle 5 is framed around academic activities relating to teaching, learning and student support).
 Academic audit reports are public documents and the University is required to address audit recommendations and report on implementation.
 The Deputy Vice-Chancellor (Academic) supported by the Quality Advancement Unit manages the relationship with the AQA and preparations for Academic Audit.

-Approved by the Quality Advancement Committee 19 April 2016
+12 April 2016 Endorsed by Quality Advancement Committee 19 April 2016 Endorsed by Senate 25 May 2016

 Appendix A